 There are mammals a plenty in Fish River Canyon.
 Zebra, kudu, klipspringer, baboon and leopard.
 Look out for dassiesband dassie-rats too.

 Some people love to tick off lists, if that’s you the Big 5 might be top of your’s.
 It refers to five African game animals: lion, leopard, elephant, buffalo, and rhinoceros.
-They were called the Big 5 because big-game hunters found them difficult and dangerous to track and hunt them on foot.
-If you killed one, you won a trophy, and they became the most sought-after African animals in the big-game hunting world.
-Unfortunately, most of them are now on the endangered/vulnerable lists and there are strict laws in place about where and when you can hunt.
+They were called the Big 5 because big-game hunters found them the most difficult and dangerous to track and hunt on foot.

 Nowadays, African safari operators borrow the term Big 5.
 It's a true marvel to see them in their natural habitats.
 One of the reasons everyone loves a safari.